shimaore/entertaining-crib/rating.coffee.md

 ----

 * doc.account Store metadata about an account.
-* doc.account.master The master / branding name for the account.
+* doc.account.entity The entity / master-account / branding name for the account.
 * doc.account.timezone Billing timezone
 * doc.account.ratings{} for each `start-date` expressed as `YYYY-MM-DD`, provides a record
 * doc.account.ratings{start-date}.table the name of the rating table